GoogleCloudPlatform/python-compat-runtime/README.md

 Warning
 -------
-The instructions here are for a multi-process version of the Python 2.7 runtime **currently in beta**.
+The instructions here are for a multi-process version of the Python 2.7 runtime **currently in alpha**.
 To use the stable version of the runtime, follow the documentation at https://cloud.google.com/appengine/docs/managed-vms/ instead.

 Contents